 "Since now; since seventh grade.
 You do too you know," he turned in his chair to remind her," and you won't be able to get me to write this one for you."

 "Boo!" she stuck out her tongue at him, and quickly fell off the bed and flat onto the floor.
-"Your carpet smells like hurt."
+"Your carpet smells like pain."

 "Enough static to singe your hair?" she asked, stopping briefly to plead innocent.

 "I doubt you're going to zap anything.
-Probably can't generate enough for even a small discharge," Dipper laid the trap.
+Probably can't generate enough for even a small discharge," Dipper said as he laid the trap.
 Mabel was only too eager to prove him wrong.
-On cue, Mabel poker her cheek and winced as she was quickly zapped.
+On cue, Mabel poked her cheek and winced as she was quickly zapped from the inside of her mouth.

 "We can stare at squirrels!"
 Mabel told him," Make them feel like they're being watched."